marksands/marksands.github.com/_posts/2019-10-21-19-better-codable-through-property-wrappers.markdown

     }
 ```

 The solution is rather clever.
-We simply need the container to decode _something_ so all it needs to know is that we have a Decodable type.
+We simply need the container to decode _something_, so all it needs to know is that we have a Decodable type.

 ```swift
     private struct AnyDecodableValue: Decodable {}